-Beso has an all-star lineup of internationally experienced musicians who have brought drive and passion to Gypsy Rock.
+Beso has an all-star lineup of internationally experienced musicians who have brought drive and passion to Gypsy influenced Americana.
 The love for tradition has collided with a modern sensibility and has transformed the genre into a vibrant new beast.
 Darker, faster, more danceable, more blues, more Gypsy, Beso Negro's indelible fingerprint brings Jazz Manouche to a new generation and to the 21st century.